Bandits with Mean Bounds: A Use Case: Learning from Confounded Logs

 \section{A Use Case: Learning from Confounded Logs}

-In this section, we consider the task of extracting non-trivial bounds on mean from partially confounded data from an optimal oracle.
-We show that under mild assumptions, this problem leads to the MAB problem with mean bounds organically.
-We begin by describing the setting:
+Up to this point, we have assumed that the learning agent has access to a tuple of mean bounds for each arm before the start of the online learning process.
+In this section, we describe a practically motivated scenario in which such mean bounds arise naturally.
+Specifically, we consider the task of extracting non-trivial bounds on means from partially confounded data from an optimal oracle.
+We show that under mild assumptions, this problem leads to the stochastic MAB problem (and a Linear Bandit) with mean bounds.